10up/block-catalog/readme.txt

 2. Once indexed, you will be able to see the different blocks used on your site in the Block Catalog Taxonomy.

-3. Navigating to an Block Editor post type will also show you the list of blocks present in a post.
+3. Navigating to any Block Editor post type will also show you the list of blocks present in a post.

 4. You can also filter the listing to only show Posts that have a specific block.